temBoard is designed with three distinct components:

 To increase security, you may protect temBoard using a firewall rule, until the quickstart admin is secured.

 Once the UI is up and running, you can proceed to agent installation and setup on each host you want to manage.
-See dedicated agent installation documentation for this.
+See the dedicated agent installation documentation for this.

 Then, when all instances show up in temBoard, go further with the How to.